Provable Preimage Under-Approximation for Neural Networks (Full Version): Experiment Evaluation

 For the vehicle parking task, we consider computing the preimage approximation with input region corresponding to the entire input space $\indomain = \{\inpoint \in \mathbb{R}^2 | \inpoint \in [0,2]^2 \}$, and output sets $\outset_{k}$, which correspond to the neural network outputting label $k$:

-We set the target coverage ratio as 90\% and iteration limit of our algorithm as 500.
+We set the target coverage ratio as 90\% and the iteration limit of our algorithm as 1000.
 The experimental comparison of the \textit{exact} preimage generation method and our approach are shown in Table~\ref{tab:parking}.
 From the evaluation results, we can see that our approach can effectively and efficiently generate preimage under-approximations with an average coverage ratio of 93.7\% and runtime cost of 0.722s.
-Note that another advantage of our approach is the ability to generate preimages with fewer polytopes.
 The size of the polytope union is less than 4 for all output properties.
 Compared with the polytope union generated by the exact solution, our approach realizes an average reduction by 73.1\%.
 As for the time cost, the exact method requires about 50 minutes for each output specification.
 In comparison, our approach demonstrates significant improvement in runtime efficiency.